Universal Immune System Simulator

 Research assistant at the University of Catania, MSc. in Digital Communication Sciences.
 Her interest is focused in dissemination, communication and engagement of In Silico Trials community of practice..

-Aurora Eliana Merulla
+Aurora Merulla

 Abdul Wahab